Osiris Blue

 Male on sainfoin

-The same female, Switzerland, June 2005
+Female, Switzerland, June 2005

-Another shot of the same butterfly
+Another shot of the same butterfly!